How to Prepare Acceptable Trademark Specimens of Use

 • product instruction sheets, instruction manuals or other printed matter that are included with the goods [see TMEP Section 904.03(j)]

 For services, specimens must show use of the mark by the applicant in connection with the sale or advertising of services.
-Acceptable specimens for service marks may include:
+Acceptable service mark specimens may include:

 • advertisements